 Community education tools aim to bridge information gaps and meet needs identified by our community partners.
 These tools assist the public in making sense of complex public policies and connecting with available resources.

 The Detroit Home Repair Resource Guide aims to better inform Detroiters of available home repair programs so they can leverage the resources they need to keep up their homes.
-Originally published in 2019, the guide was most recently updated in January 2022.
+Originally published in 2019, the guide is updated biannually.

 Each program description in the guide includes the name of the program and administering agency, eligibility requirements, income guidelines, area of availability, type of repairs, how to apply, and contact information.